11 weeks old

 • 2 feet tall (60 cm): Most infants might not hit this height until closer to or after the 3-month mark, but some extra-tall babies will already have gotten here.
 This sounds pretty tall, we know, but there’s still plenty of room to go up from here.

 • Brings both hands together: Watch out for this one!
-Baby might have touched his hands together before, but it probably wasn’t overly intentional.
-Around this time Baby is gaining a lot of small motor coordination which allows him to do very complicated tasks, like bringing his hands together.
+Baby might have touched their hands together before, but it probably wasn’t overly intentional.
+Around this time Baby is gaining a lot of small motor coordination which allows them to do very complicated tasks, like bringing their hands together.
 Next up, clapping!

 Related Topics